dangoor/narwhal/docs/tusk.md

 Same as `tusk package add` but it links to the package instead of coyping it.
 This is typically used during development.
 Only file system based `<uri>`'s are supported.
+Only the specified package is linked.
+All dependencies are ignored.

     tusk package remove [--catalog <catalog>] <name>